Eldelshell/amforeas/README.md

 Server: Jetty(8.1.2.v20120308)
 ```

-Here we are telling Jongo to find all `demo1.user` entities where id is between 0 and 4
+Here we are telling Amforeas to find all `demo1.user` entities where id is between 0 and 4

 ```json
 {